PX4/PX4-user_guide/en/ros/mavros_custom_messages.md

 1. Build PX4-Autopilot and upload [in the normal way](../dev_setup/building_px4.md#nuttx-pixhawk-based-boards).

     For example:

-    -to build for Pixhawk 4/FMUv5 execute the following command in the root of the PX4-Autopilot directory:
+    - to build for Pixhawk 4/FMUv5 execute the following command in the root of the PX4-Autopilot directory:
     ```sh
     make px4_fmu-v5_default upload
     ```
-    -to build for SITL execute the following command in the root of the PX4-Autopilot directory (using jmavsim simulation):
+    - to build for SITL execute the following command in the root of the PX4-Autopilot directory (using jmavsim simulation):
     ```sh
     make px4_sitl jmavsim
     ```